X2Y2-io/x2y2-sdk/README.md

 At present X2Y2 only supports making offers in WETH (`0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2`).

+Note: As of v0.1.4, this method will throw an `Error: Bad request` if the signer does not have sufficient WETH for the offer they are making.

 ### Creating Listings (Orders)

 To create a fixed-price listing to sell an item, also known as an order, call the `list` method.